- Hike the summit of Pacaya Volcano and kayak on Lake Atitlán

-Day 4: Transfer to Lake Atitlán and explore with a boat tour
+Day 4: Transfer to Lake Atitlán, Boat Tour

-This morning, you'll start a scenic, 3-hour drive to Lake Atitlán, traversing through parts of the Pan American Highway, a network of roads stretching north from Prudhoe Bay, Alaska to Ushuaia, Argentina at its southernmost point.
-As you near Atitlán, keep an eye out for the famous views of the lake and its surrounding volcanoes.
+This morning, you'll start a scenic, 3-hour drive to Lake Atitlán, traversing through parts of the Pan American Highway, a network of roads stretching from Alaska all the way down to Argentina.
+As you near Atitlán, keep an eye out and your camera ready for incredible views of the lake and its surrounding volcanoes.

 After the tour, you'll head to a beautiful lakeside hotel.
-The rest of the afternoon is yours to relax, swim in the lake, and take in the views.
+The rest of the afternoon is yours to relax, swim in the lake, and enjoy the views.

 Chat with a local specialist who can help organize your trip.